Dr. Sabrina Lemire-Rodger

 For over a decade, Dr. Lemire-Rodger has studied the brain.
 Her research has focused on attention, reasoning, memory, executive functioning, and cognitive control.
 Her doctoral dissertation examined how the brain regulates our ability to pay attention and shift between different tasks.
 She is the recipient of multiple awards, including the Frederick Banting and Charles Best Doctoral Award from the Canadian Institutes of Health Research and the Queen Elizabeth II Graduate Scholarship in Science and Technology.
 Prior to pursuing clinical psychology, Dr. Lemire-Rodger studied thinking abilities in animals, including monkeys and dolphins.

-Dr. Lemire-Rodger works with adults of all ages (18-90+) and is a member of the Canadian Psychological Association, the Ontario Psychological Association, National Academy of Neuropsychology, and the Society for Neuroscience.
+Dr. Lemire-Rodger works with adults of all ages (18-90+) and is a member of the Canadian Psychological Association, the Ontario Psychological Association, the National Academy of Neuropsychology, and the Society for Neuroscience.